-- (3") the number and size of replacement trees must equal the diameter of the removed tree; for example, a 12-inch diameter tree could be replaced with four 3-inch diameter trees, three 4-inch diameter trees, or two 6-inch diameter trees.
-Trees should be replaced on or near the construction site when possible, or a suitable alternative location designated by Landscape and Natural Resources.
+- 1. Every reasonable effort must be made to preserve any natural vegetation existing on a site. - 2.
+If a specialty palm is to be impacted all efforts must be made to relocate the palm instead of removal. - 3.
 Trees to be removed and to remain must be reflected on the Site Demolition Plan. - 4.
-Existing trees to remain shall be protected by a wood-barrier installed at the dripline of a tree per the tree-protection detail.
-This detail should be included in the construction documents and the trees designated to remain and their associated barriers shall be noted on all demolition plans.
 A separate Tree Protection Plan must be included with the civil drawings for all projects.
 This plan must include: - a.
 A tree survey or map reflecting all trees on the site, labels for size and species must be shown. - b.
 All trees to be removed and to remain clearly delineated graphically. - c.
 A table listing the trees to be removed, including size, species, and the associated points per Table 2-1. - d.
-UCF Tree Protection Barrier Detail (see Figure 2-1). - Limit of work line that matches demolition plan limit of work line. - Any area impacted by construction or renovation must be restored per Landscape and Natural Resources' direction. - All existing trees to remain shall be protected by a wood barrier per the tree protection barrier detail Figure 2-1.
+UCF Tree Protection Barrier Detail (see Figure 2-1). - e.
+Limit of work line that matches demolition plan limit of work line.

+- Any area impacted by construction or renovation must be restored per Landscape and Natural Resources' direction. - All existing trees to remain shall be protected by a wood barrier per the tree protection barrier detail Figure 2-1.
 This barrier shall be erected before any site work or construction begins. - 7.
 Trees designated to remain that are subsequently removed or damaged beyond repair during construction shall be replaced at twice the point value listed in the Tree Replacement Requirements Table 2-1.
-The cost of

-- this replacement will be by the contractor, not the owner. - 8.
+The cost of this replacement will be by the contractor, not the owner. - 8.
 The point total of trees proposed for replacement must be equal to or greater than the point total of trees removed.
 If points cannot be matched on-site then the remainder of the points shall be made up off-site per Landscape and Natural Resources' direction. - 9.
 Specimen and historic trees shall be defined as follows: - a.
 Specimen Trees Tree Type I and II with a DBH of 24" to 36" - a.
 Historic Trees Tree Type I and II with a DBH greater than 36" - Dead, dying, or diseased trees will be mitigated on a case by case basis.
 Determination of health shall be determined by UCF LNR certified arborist.